src-bin/substrate-docs/www/src-bin.com/substrate/manual/architecture.md

 # Architecture within your Substrate-managed AWS organization

 Very little about your use of AWS is constrained by Substrate.
 Beyond a few central assumptions, your choices are as endless as AWS makes them.
 This is a double-edged sword.
 Part of the value of Substrate is in helping Source & Binary's clients through the endless maze that must be navigated just to _start_ using AWS in a scalable manner.
-But as soon as Substrate gets in their way, its benefits become costs and it falls to the same "but what if I outgrow it?" fear that has so often doomed the likes of Heroku.
+But as soon as Substrate gets in their way, its benefits become costs and it falls to the same &ldquo;but what if I outgrow it?&rdquo; fear that has so often doomed the likes of Heroku.

 So Substrate stays modest in the constraints it imposes: